-Inventories are stated at the lower of cost or net realizable value.
+Inventories are stated at the lower of cost or net realizable value ("NRV").
 Inventory costs are calculated on the actual cost basis including expenses that are directly or indirectly incurred in the purchase, and production of manufactured product.
 Expenses include the cost of materials, consignment manufacturing cost and other direct costs.
 Cost is determined using the weighted average method.
-The Group assesses the valuation of inventory and periodically writes down the value for estimated excess and obsolete inventory based upon the turnover and age of the products.
-Write downs are recorded in cost of revenues in the consolidated statements of comprehensive income.
+The Group assesses the valuation of inventory and periodically writes down the value for inventories when their costs are lower than the NRV.
+The NRV is determined based on the estimated net selling prices less the estimated costs to completion and other costs necessary to make the sale.
+Determination of estimated net selling prices of finished goods, estimated costs to completion and other costs necessary to make the sale required significant management judgements, taking into consideration historical actual information and expected future market trends.

-(l) Long-term deposits
+(1) Long-term deposits

 Long-term deposits represent time deposits placed with banks with original maturities of more than one year.
-Interest earned is recorded as interest income in the consolidated statement of comprehensive income during the years presented.
+Interest earned is recorded as interest income in the consolidated statement of comprehensive income.